Voiture de course Formule 1 circuit vitesse pilote légendaire

 The man who calculated everything

-Born in Vienna in 1949, Niki Lauda was far from the archetype of the romantic racing driver.
+Born in Vienna in 1949, Niki Lauda was nothing like the archetype of the romantic racing driver.
 He was analytical, direct, sometimes brutal in his assessments.
-And that is precisely what made him exceptional.
+And that’s precisely what made him exceptional.

-Andreas Nikolaus Lauda grew up in a bourgeois Austrian family that would have preferred him to pursue a career in business.
-He borrowed money against his family's wishes to finance his racing debut, then repaid every penny once the first victories came.
+Andreas Nikolaus Lauda grew up in an Austrian bourgeois family that would have preferred to see him pursue a business career.
+He borrowed money against his family's wishes to finance his early racing, then paid back every cent once the first victories came.

-This relationship with money, rigor, and performance never left Lauda.
-He would be the same man as a Ferrari driver, CEO of the airline Lauda Air, and finally non-executive director of Mercedes in Formula 1.
+This attitude towards money, discipline, and performance never left Lauda.
+He was the same man as a Ferrari driver, head of the airline Lauda Air, and finally non-executive director of Mercedes in Formula 1.
 The same brutal logic applied to every challenge.

 The accident that changed everything